isabella232/advertising-cloud.en/help/dsp/admin/alerts-manage.md

 1. In the **[!UICONTROL Add Alerts]** section:

-    1. Select the the first alert type.
+    1. Select the first alert type.

     1. Enter the alert parameters.